c-hive/guides/universal/error-handling.md

 - Example: GOOD: "Something unexpected happened", BAD: "JSON.parseError"
 - Example: GOOD: "The page is running with limited functionality", BAD: "XYZ feature is not available"

+#### Consecutive errors must be distinguishable.

+- Example: BAD: An AJAX form validation failed on post, the field is higlighted.
+The user edits the field and resends the form.
+Throughout this, the error hghlight is always visible.
+The user cannot tell if there's another error or if it's just "stuck".

+- Example: GOOD: An AJAX form validation failed on post, the field is higlighted.
+As the user changes the value the highlight is removed.
+Upon resubmission if the value is still incorrect the highlight appears again.

+- Example: GOOD: Input validation failed on post, there's an error bubble.
+The bubble has a fade-in animation, it can be dismissed and it is automatically dismissed upon a new submission.
+If the value is still incorrect the bubble shows up again using the same fade-in animation.

 ## Developer facing error

 Often happens on the backend.
 In certain cases a generic fallback strategy should be implemented (e.g. retry).